 Figure 4.
 The Cisco DX Series Meets the Collaboration Needs of Different Roles

-Here are some of the ways the Cisco DX Series can encourage dynamic collaboration for the individuals shown in Figure 4:
+Figure 4 shows examples of some of the ways the Cisco DX Series can encourage dynamic collaboration:

 Irene, supply chain manager: Her primary communications are with partners and suppliers.
 Irene quickly coordinates virtual meetings using on-demand collaboration capabilities such as video and web conferencing and real-time content collaboration.
 With HD video communications, she can forge tighter relationships with key suppliers and avoid misunderstandings.